 First of all, you must let your dog eat healthy (see our information on nutrition for older dogs).
 You must review your dog’s diet to ensure that it meets the needs of an older dog.

 Second, you should make sure that your dog has a physical exercise routine.
 Regular physical training can prevent abnormalities from occurring.
-Following a proper diet schedule and exercise schedule will help increase chances that your dog does not suffer from this condition (see our tips for walking your dog).
+Following a proper diet schedule and exercise schedule will help increase chances that your dog does not suffer from this condition (Read our page on The Importance Of Exercising Older Dogs.)

 Third, you must visit your vet regularly so that a thorough examination can help spot abnormalities before they become issues.